deepchecks/deepchecks/docs/source/user-guide/general/metrics_guide.rst

 better.

 For other computer vision tasks, you should implement a Deepchecks CustomMetric.
-A Deepchecks CustomMetric must inherit from :class:`deepchecks.vision.metric_utils.custom_metric.CustomMetric` and implement the following methods:
+A Deepchecks CustomMetric must inherit from :class:`deepchecks.vision.metric_utils.CustomMetric` and implement the following methods:
 ``reset``, ``update`` and ``compute``.

-    * ``reset`` - resets the metric to its initial state, resets any internal variables.
+    * ``reset`` - Resets the metric to its initial state, resets any internal variables.
-    * ``update`` - updates the metric's internal state based on the provided labels and predictions.
+    * ``update`` - Updates the metric's internal state based on the provided labels and predictions.
 The method's signature should be ``update(self, output)``, where output is a tuple containing first ``y_pred`` which is the model's output and second ``y_true`` is the ground truth, both given  as lists of numpy objects, adhereing to the :doc:`deepchecks format </user-guide/vision/supported_tasks_and_formats.rst>`.
 For example, a object detection label would be a list where each element is a numpy array of bounding boxes annotations, and the prediction would be a list where each element is a numpy array of bounding boxes predictions, both in the :doc:`deepchecks format </user-guide/vision/supported_tasks_and_formats.rst>`.
-    * ``compute`` - returns the metric's value based on the internal state.
+    * ``compute`` - Returns the metric's value based on the internal state.
 Can be either a single number, or a numpy array of containing a number for each class.

 The ``update`` method is called on each batch of data, and the ``compute`` method is called to compute the final metric.